foxglove/docs/docs/1-organization-setup/2-settings.md

 ### Extensions

-On the [Insights settings page](https://console.foxglove.dev/settings/insights), admins can install Foxglove [extensions](/docs/visualization/extensions/introduction) across the organization to better support the team's unique workflows.
+On the [Extensions settings page](https://console.foxglove.dev/settings/extensions), admins can install Foxglove [extensions](/docs/visualization/extensions/introduction) across the organization to better support the team's unique workflows.
 Enabled extensions are automatically installed for all signed in team members.

 Use the `foxglove` CLI to [write](/docs/visualization/extensions/introduction#writing-an-extension) and [publish](/docs/visualization/extensions/publish) Foxglove extensions.